CheanBotum/Final-HAR-Model/README.md

 - **UCF101**: A dataset of 13,320 video clips from 101 human action classes including sports, daily activities, and gestures.
 - All training and testing are done **only on UCF101**.
-- No external datasets (e.g., HMDB) are used.

 ## Model Architecture